Date of the Event: February 6, 2026

 Date of the Event: November 7, 2025

-TIME: 3:30 PM LOCATION: GMCS 314 SPEAKER: Mohammada Farazmand, North Carolina State University ABSTRACT: Classical spectral methods for numerically solving PDEs assume the solution as the linear combination of prescribed basis functions (or modes).
+TIME: 3:30 PM LOCATION: GMCS 314 SPEAKER: Mohammad Farazmand, North Carolina State University ABSTRACT: Classical spectral methods for numerically solving PDEs assume the solution as the linear combination of prescribed basis functions (or modes).
 This assumption limits their efficacy for time-dependent multi-scale problems with localized time-varying features.
 I will first introduce the notion of Shape-Morphing […]

 2025